yusufbgdd557/AWS-Cloud-Networking-Project-1/README.md

-# AWS VPC Networking Project
+# AWS Cloud Networking - Build VPC, Configure Public Subnet & Internet Access

 This repository showcases the steps I took to configure a Virtual Private Cloud (VPC) in AWS, along with setting up a subnet, Internet Gateway, Route Table, Security Groups, and Network ACLs (NACLs).
 This project allowed me to deepen my understanding of AWS networking and cloud security practices.